Trust and privacy

 Benefits

-Lower image file size with a browser-only workflow that combines compression, sizing, and honest export guidance.
+Lower image file size with a browser-only workflow that combines compression, sizing, and clear export guidance.

 Built for the real job description